 We are on a mission to radically improve disease diagnoses and treatments, helping people live longer, healthier lives.

-There is untapped power within PET to transform the clinical setting.
 With PET, the barriers to better imaging are largely the result of basic limitations in chemistry.
-Leveraging a breakthrough in alkali metal catalysis, Fuzionaire Dx is radically improving the resolution, safety, use, and cost of PET imaging.
+Leveraging a breakthrough in alkali metal catalysis, Fuzionaire Dx is working to radically improve the scope, safety, use, and cost of PET imaging.

 Fuzionaire Dx is a radiopharmaceutical company.
-Our radiolabeling platform unlocks the power of PET to help detect and treat any disease and improve the drug discovery process.
+Our radiolabeling platform aims to unlock the power of PET to help detect and treat any disease and improve the drug discovery process.

-For the first time, it is now possible to rapidly produce a broad range of fluorine-18 radiopharmaceuticals based on a single disease-agnostic platform.
-Using our technology, researchers and clinicians can detect, localize, diagnose, and monitor more diseases, earlier, and with unprecedented precision.
+We make it possible to rapidly produce a broad range of fluorine-18 radiopharmaceuticals based on a single, catalyst-driven, disease-agnostic platform.
+Our technology offers researchers and clinicians a new strategy to detect, localize, diagnose, and monitor more diseases, earlier, and with unprecedented precision.

-As a team of chemists, biophysicists, molecular scientists, and entrepreneurs, we have both the team and the science to unlock the power of PET to improve the human condition.
+As a team of chemists, biophysicists, molecular scientists, and entrepreneurs, our mission is to unlock the power of PET to improve the human condition.

 Fuzionaire is led by co-founders Nick Slavin (CEO), Anton Toutov, PhD (CSO), Nova Spivack, and a close-knit team of world-class experts advising the company.